SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_RD9000_Decoder.md

 The Harmonic RD9000 is a multiformat professional **single or multi-slice UHD decoder that is HDR ready**.

-This SNMP driver contains different tables that allow the user to monitor and configure both the input and output.
+This SNMP connector contains different tables that allow the user to monitor and configure both the input and output.

 ## About